sfarajli/farajli.net/software/software.md

 ## Criteria
 Here are some of the programs I use, recommend and some I dislike.
+You can get my configuration for most of these programs [here](https://git.farajli.net/slcf.git).

 For software to be usable for me it has to be:
 1. Free and Open-source